open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

 channel.
 The cathodic connections can be paralleled to increase max current.
 The maximum peak current in 1.6 Amps.
-However, if you deliver this current for a significant amount of time, the headstage will shutdown due to an over-temperture condition.
+However, if you deliver this current for a significant amount of time, the headstage will shutdown due to an over-temperature condition.
 The optical stimulator is only appropriate for low duty-cycle pulse-type stimulation.

 Electical Stimulation
 ~~~~~~~~~~~~~~~~~~~~~~
-The electrical stimulation cicuit is an improved Howland current pump followed by
+The electrical stimulation circuit is an improved Howland current pump followed by
 an precision current measurement circuit.
 The current pump is supplied by +/-15V
 rails and can supply up to +/- 2.5 mA.
 The output current is defined as:

 .. warning:: The headstage must be supplied by 5.5V, :ref:`measured at the DC couping
    inductor <measure_voltage>`, to use electrical stimulation.
 If the voltage is less
-   than this, stimulus pulses will fail to acheive target currents and this will result
+   than this, stimulus pulses will fail to achieve target currents and this will result
-   in charge imblance, which can damage neural tissue.
+   in charge imbalance, which can damage neural tissue.

 .. code-block:: none